Approval Date: 2010-05-13

 Head - The Head for the purposes of the ATIPP Act is the University President.

-IAPP Office - The University's Information Access and Privacy Protection Office.
+IAP Office - The University's Information Access and Privacy Office.

 Information Request- A request to a University unit for information/records.